Rarotonga: Demographics and settlements

+Attractions and activities

-Palm-studded white sandy beaches fringe most of the island, and there is a popular cross-island walk that connects Avatiu valley with the south side of the island.
-It passes the Te Rua Manga, the prominent needle-shaped rock visible from the air and some coastal areas.
+Palm-studded white sandy beaches fringe most of the island.
+A popular cross-island walk connects Avatiu valley with the south side of the island, passing Te Rua Manga, the prominent needle-shaped rock visible from the air and some coastal areas.
 Hikes can also be taken to the Raemaru, or flat-top mountain.
-Other attractions include Wigmore Falls (Papua Falls) and the ancient marae, Arai te Tonga.
+Other attractions include Wigmore Falls (Papua Falls) and the ancient marae of Arai te Tonga.

-Popular island activities include snorkeling, scuba diving, bike riding, kite surfing, hiking, deep-sea fishing, boat tours, scenic flights, going to restaurants, dancing, seeing island shows, squash, tennis, zipping around on mopeds, and sleeping on the beach.
-There are many churches open for service on Sunday, with a cappella singing.
+Popular activities include snorkeling, scuba diving, bike riding, kite surfing, hiking, deep-sea fishing, boat tours, scenic flights, and island shows.
+Many churches are open for service on Sunday, with a cappella singing.
 People congregate at the sea wall that skirts the end of the airport's runway to be "jetblasted" by aircraft.